0BAB1/HOLY_CORE_COURSE/user_docs/docs/index.md

 - A boot ROM
 - A software framework (*a shitty and non flexible library*)
 - External access AXI & AXI LITE interface for integration on larger SoCs with actual peripherals
 - The HOLY CORE Platform has **no custom peripherals** other than the one listed above.
-Generic peripherals are yours to add depending on your needs.
-Guidelines are given in the document, see "**Getting Started**".
+Generic peripherals **are yours to add** depending on your needs.
+Guidelines are given in the document, see [Getting Started](#getting-started).

 #### The Core Itself